slackapi/java-slack-sdk/docs/content/guides/bolt-basics.md

 });
 ```

-For [chat.postMessage](https://docs.slack.dev/reference/methods/chat.postmessage) API calls with the given channel ID, using `say()` utility is much simpler.
-If your slash command needs to be available anywhere, using `ctx.respond` would be more robust as `say()` method does not work for the conversations where the app's bot user is not a member of (e.g., a person's own DM).
+For [chat.postMessage](https://docs.slack.dev/reference/methods/chat.postmessage) API calls with the given channel ID, using the `say()` utility is simpler.
+However, if your slash command needs to be available anywhere, using `ctx.respond` would be more robust, as the `say()` method does not work for conversations where the app's bot user is not a member (e.g., a person's own DM).

 ```java
 app.command("/hello", (req, ctx) -> {